ep390/ep390/ep-390-web/app/syllabus/page.md

 Learn to see through the hype and make your own informed opinions about the utility, trajectory, and ethics of modern generative AI.

+## Topic List

+Each week will introduce a new topic, and work on an introductory lab exercise.
+Each exercise is an opporunity to build on further in the mid-term and final projects.

+- Hands on: Tools for agentic code generation
+- Hands on: Symbolic Music Generation
+- Research Review: Can models “reason”?
+- Ethics: TESCREAL
+- Ethics: AI and the Environment
+- **Mid-term project!**
+- Theory: Transformers
+- Theory and Practice: Music Generation
+- Theory: Diffusion
+- Theory and practice: Model internals and Comfy-UI
+- Theory and practice: Image Gen – On-device and in the cloud
+- Hands on: Video Games
+- **Final project!**

+AI is changing fast!
+The exact make-up of this list may change subtlly to keep up with iportant developments in the field.

+## Course Activities

-## In this class, you will:
+In this class, you will:

 - Get hands-on practice with modern tools for generating media
-- Build understanding by studying how the models work under the hood
+- Studying how the models work under the hood
 - Explore research and criticism of Generative AI
 - Build a portfolio of content and reflections that expose AI strengths and weaknesses
-- Learn to identify pitfalls in Generative AI
 - Develop an informed critical take on the utility and ethics of generative AI

+## Learning Outcomes

+Upon completion of this course, students will be able to:

+- **Demonstrate proficiency** with contemporary generative AI tools for creating music, code, and images
+- **Analyze and explain** the fundamental technical principles underlying transformer and diffusion models
+- **Critically evaluate** generative AI research papers and distinguish between hype and substantive claims
+- **Assess** the environmental, ethical, and economic implications of generative AI deployment
+- **Identify and articulate** - Learn to identify pitfalls in Generative AI
+- **Develop** well-reasoned perspectives on AI's role in creative industries

 ## Prerequisites